essentialprogramming/micro-reference-project-dokku/README.md

         * If you are not using virtualhost naming and a domain, you should be able to reach it at ```http://<your IP address>:PORT``` and if you are using virtualhost naming and a domain you can reach it at ```http://express-demo.<your domain name>```.
         > **_NOTE:_** ***PORT*** is the one exposed in the Docker file, in our case is **8080**

+    * Now all you need to do is to expose the web app to be accessible to the world.
+We can do that by opening a ssh connection with the server by executing the following command :
+        ```
+        ssh root@46.101.88.57
+        ```
+      After you are inside the remote you need to setup firewall rules.
+      Since you using Ubuntu, this is super easy using ufw.
+Execute the following commands :
+      ```
+      sudo ufw disable
+      sudo ufw allow 8080/tcp
+      sudo ufw enable
+      ```

+    * Now you can access your web app from outside world by accessing from the browser the following url ```http://<your IP address>:PORT```